ak-spec/CrowdFundFullStack/README.md

 # Getting Started
 -Clone the repo
 -run 'npm install' to install all dependencies in each of the 2 folders
-1. Add an .env file to both crowdFundHardhat and front-end/my-app folder
+1. Add an .env file to crowdFundHardhat
 ### Things needed in the .env files :
-* Alchemy API KEY
+* Alchemy RPC_URL

 ## hardhat set-up: